Hi there! Welcome to Almost Practical.

 - level headed, etc.

-You see, I actually do have a creative and somewhat impulsive side that is sometimes at odds with what might be sensible.
+You see, I do have a creative and somewhat impulsive side that can be at odds with what might be sensible.

 And sometimes that creative/impulsive, “just gotta have it” side comes out ahead.